 One persistent myth about ATL Research Skills is that they only apply during inquiry projects, personal projects, or extended essays.
 This leads teachers in non-inquiry lessons to assume Research Skills do not apply to their unit, and to leave that row in the ATL planner blank.

-IB ATL research skills cover questions, credible sources, data collection, and ethical referencing.
-(This reflects Kuhlthau, 2004; Eisenberg & Berkowitz, 1988.)
-Learners use these skills whenever they process information from any source (Bruner, 1961).
-Learners do not need a formal research project to use these skills.
+IB ATL research skills include forming questions, finding credible sources, collecting data, using information well, reading media and referencing ethically (Kuhlthau, 2004; Eisenberg and Berkowitz, 1988).
+Learners use these skills whenever they work with information from any source (Bruner, 1961).

-This is pivotal if schools want to improve their ATL records.
-Teachers can document research skills in more lessons without changing plans.
+This matters for schools that want stronger ATL records.
+Teachers can document research skills in more lessons without changing the plans themselves.

 What to Try Before Your Next Planning Meeting

-Consider ATL evidence during planning; this action doesn't change lessons.
-It enhances lesson design because teachers must define the task's required thinking.
-Willingham (2009) showed learners remember material better through meaningful thought, not mere exposure.
-Naming the thinking before lessons helps teachers and learners approach content with the correct mindset.
+Consider ATL evidence during planning; this action does not change lessons.
+It improves lesson design because teachers must define the task's required thinking.
+Willingham (2009) argued that learners remember material through meaningful thought, not mere exposure.
+Naming the thinking before lessons helps teachers and learners approach content with the right mental frame.

 Share this approach with one colleague before the next department planning meeting.
 Ask them to identify the Thinking Framework operation in one of their upcoming lessons.
 Then ask the five coordinator questions together.
 The ATL documentation almost writes itself, and neither of you will have spent extra planning time to produce it.